foundling/node-help/CONTRIBUTING.md

 If you would like to add a feature, please bring it up as an issue first.

 ## Bug Fixes
-If you are fixing a bug, please make a pull request with the following:
+If you are fixing a bug, thank you.
+Please make a pull request with the following:

 + The expected behavior and the actual behavior.
 + The OS and version of node on which  you are able to replicate the bug.